 Go to the confession – there is The Chapel of the Sacred Heart of Jesus and the Chapel of the Immaculate Heart of Mary.
 They have 16 and 12 confessionals.
 Inside there is a nun who will guide you to the free confession booths.

 On the wall, there is a digital panel, like in the airport.
-In addition, you can see in which languages it is possible to confess.
-Majority is in Spanish, Portuguese, Italian and English.
+In addition, you can see which languages it is possible to confess.
+The majority is in Spanish, Portuguese, Italian, and English.
 But depends if there are some other groups attending you see also different languages French, German…

-And finally taraaam….
-Nr.
+And finally Nr.
 7 – Rosary and the Candlelight Procession

 There is at 21.30 local time – the Rosary in the Chapel of Apparitions, from Easter to Advent and Saturdays from Advent to Lent time.
 See here online transmission of the chapel and attend the rosary online

-We have also checked hotels near the sanctuary to give insights what to look for We have taken in consideration the distance, price and guest reviews.
+We have also checked hotels near the sanctuary to give insights on what to look for We have taken into consideration the distance, price and guest reviews.

-And in 2,3 minutes you see usually more than 2 to 3000 thousands candles burning.
-You can apply to recite the rosary, well, one decade and you can go in front of the alter to participate.
+And in 2,3 minutes you see usually more than 2 to 3000 thousand candles burning.
+You can apply to recite the rosary, well, one decade and you can go in front of the altar to participate.

 After the rosary, they usually bring the statue of Our Lady and all the pilgrims go one small circle around the prayer area in silence or singing Ave, Ave Maria.